 A lot of the larger companies have apps where if you download them, new app users can normally claim a free gift – sometimes a sweet treat, sometimes a coffee.
 And if you’re a regular somewhere, especially coffee shops and bakeries, they often do loyalty schemes where if you buy 6 coffees, you’ll get the 7th free.
 Here are a few examples.

 Does your work offer discounts?
-Most obvious discounts are for NHS staff, or even students, but quite a few organisations often have schemes which aim to offer certain discounts such as reduced gym fees, help with paying your travel fees, save money on your weekly food shop etc. It does vary from company to company, but it’s worth checking on your work intranet for more details.
+Most obvious discounts are for NHS staff, or even students, but quite a few organisations often have schemes which aim to offer certain discounts such as reduced gym fees, help with paying your travel fees, save money on your weekly food shop (for you and family members) etc. It does vary from company to company, but it’s worth checking on your work intranet for more details.